sTingley/GPT_Identity/README.md

 # GPT_Identity
 Repository for GPT platform

-In /Notification you will see folders for ballot, digital twin, gatekeeper
+In /Notification you will see folders for ballot, digital twin In /IdentityFederation you will see DAO and gatekeeper